Ammann Tilings in Symplectic Geometry: Ammann tilings and quasilattices

-The following proposition fully describes how the tiling and the quasilattice $R$ relate.
 Denote by $AB$ one edge of the tiling $\cal T$.
-From now on we will choose our coordinates so that $A=O$ and so that $B-A$ is parallel to $V_1$ with the same orientation.
+From now on we will choose our coordinates so that $A=O$ and~so that $B-A$ is parallel to $\alpha_1$ with the same orientation. \begin{proposition} Let $\cal T$ be an Ammann tiling with edges of length $\sigma$.
+Each vertex of the tiling lies in the quasilattice $\delta P$.
+Moreover, for each oblate rhombohedron $\Delta_b$ in $\cal T$ $($respectively prolate rhombohedron $\Delta_r$ in $\cal T)$ there is a~rigid motion $\rho$, given by the composition of a translation with a~transformation of the icosahedral group, such that $\rho(\Delta_b)$ is $\db$ $($respectively $\rho(\Delta_r)$ is $\dr)$.\end{proposition}

-\begin{prop} \end{prop} \proof Consider first the icosahedron with its twenty pairwise parallel facets.
-To each pair of parallel facets there correspond two oblate rhombohedra, one the translate of the other, and two prolate rhombohedra, also one the translate of the other.
+\begin{proof} Consider f\/irst the icosahedron with its twenty pairwise parallel facets.
+To each pair of parallel facets there correspond two oblate rhombohedra, one the translate of the other, and~two prolate rhombohedra, also one the translate of the other.
 Pick one representative for each such couple.
-This gives a total of ten oblate rhombohedra and ten prolate rhombohedra.
-Each of the ten oblate rhombohedra can be mapped to $\db$ via a transformation of the icosahedral group, and in the same way each of the ten prolate rhombohedra can be mapped to $\dr$.
+This gives a total of ten oblate rhombohedra and~ten prolate rhombohedra.
+Each of the ten oblate rhombohedra can be mapped to $\db$ via a transformation of the icosahedral group, and~in the same way each of the ten prolate rhombohedra can be mapped to $\dr$.

-Now, let $C$ be a vertex of the tiling that is different from $0$ and the above vertex $B$.
-We can join $B$ to $C$ with a broken line made of subsequent edges of the tiling.
+Now, let $C$ be a~vertex of the tiling that is dif\/ferent from $0$ and the above vertex $B$.
+We can join $B$ to $C$ with a~broken line made of subsequent edges of the tiling.
 We denote the vertices of the broken line thus obtained by $T_0=A,T_1=B,\dots,T_j,\dots,T_m=C$.
-Since the tiles are oblate and prolate rhombohedra, each vector $Y_j=T_j-T_{j-1}$ is one of the vectors $\pm V_k$, $k=1,\ldots,6$.
+Since the tiles are oblate and prolate rhombohedra, each vector $Y_j=T_j-T_{j-1}$ is one of the vectors $\pm\alpha_k$, $k=1,\ldots,6$.
 Therefore we have that $C-A=T_m-T_0=Y_m+\cdots+Y_1$.
-This implies that the vertex $C$ lies in $R$, that each oblate rhombohedron having $C$ as vertex is the translate of one of the ten oblate rhombohedra described above and that each prolate rhombohedron having $C$ as vertex is the translate of one of the ten prolate rhombohedra described above.
-We can therefore conclude that, for each oblate rhombohedron $\D_b$ having $C$ as vertex, there exists a rigid motion $\rho$, given by the composition of a translation with a transformation of the icosahedral group, such that $\rho(\D_b)=\db$.
-The same is true for the prolate rhombohedra.
+This implies that the vertex $C$ lies in~$\delta P$, that each oblate rhombohedron having $C$ as vertex is the translate of one of the ten oblate rhombohedra described above and that each prolate rhombohedron having $C$ as vertex is the translate of one of the ten prolate rhombohedra described above.
+We can therefore conclude that, for each oblate rhombohedron $\D_b$ having $C$ as vertex, there exists a~rigid motion $\rho$, given by the composition of a~translation with a~transformation of the icosahedral group, such that $\rho(\D_b)=\db$.
+The same is true for the prolate rhombohedra. \end{proof}

-Recall that the rhombic triacontahedron is a convex polyhedron with thirty facets, each given by a golden rhombus.
-It is first found in Kepler's writings \cite{kepler2}.
-The long diagonals of its rhombic facets are the edges of an icosahedron while the short diagonals are the edges of a dodecahedron.
-Consider now the triacontahedron $S$ that has $\pm V_i$, $i=1,\ldots,6$, among its vertices.